-Subjects will return to the clinic one month after the last assessment.
-Adverse events, vital signs and any changes to concomitant medications will be recorded.
-Subjects will complete a 5-point Likert satisfaction questionnaire and the POSAS.
+Subjects will return to the clinic for a final study visit 12 weeks after the final treatment.
+Adverse events, and any changes to concomitant medications will be recorded.
+Subjects will complete a Subject Satisfaction questionnaire.

-Photographs of the treated area will be taken as described in section 7.3.1.
-Subjects will be discharged from the clinic and will be instructed to return for the final Month 12 assessment.
+Photographs of the treated area will be taken as described in section 7.3.3.
+The photographs will be sent to the blinded independent reviewer for GAIS/FWES assessment.